 -- Technology is enabling ever more rapid formation of multi-entity project teams, distribution of finely-grained tasks, and a growing set of resources for rapidly starting new enterprises.
 The overall impact is positive for the world economy and individual firms.

 - Supply Chain Orchestrator - Management of the Federated Business Model in this Second Decade

 -- The authors look back at the supply chain business model design concepts they wrote about in the First Decade, and forward to the evolution of that business model in the Second Decade.

 -- In the old vertically integrated business, the CEO articulated the strategy to get the functions in synch.
 But a virtual business, which consists of many enterprises, does not have a CEO.
 Instead, it is governed by a series of relationships...

 - Virtual vs. Federated Supply Chains: A Definition

 -- One wouldn't think of George Lucas as a supply chain visionary, but if you check out the Star Wars Data Bank, you'll find an intriguing parallel for the Supply Chain evolution towards a Federated model.

 - Supplier Parks - Back to the Future

 -- As supply chains become increasingly integrated and synchronized, we are witnessing the evolution of the business/production models (in some industries) that merge virtual integration with elements of the older vertically integrated enterprise.

-- The Convergence of Customer Outcomes & Supply Chain Models -- PDF of Lonnie Childs' Presentation on the evolving supply chain business models and how they help deliver outcomes, presented at Parallax Views 2005 (Banff).
+- Presentation: The Convergence of Customer Outcomes & Supply Chain Models -- PDF of Lonnie Childs' Presentation on the evolving supply chain business models and how they help deliver outcomes, presented at Parallax Views 2005 (Banff).